 An interdisciplinary introduction to the diverse experiences and public discourses about masculinities.
 Using a critical and feminist framework, students will examine how the gendered social order influences men's actions and the way men perceive themselves, their wider social relationships, as well as prospects for social change.
 Note: Students who have received credit for SOAN 3380 in Summer 2014 or WOMS 3301 in Summer 2012 may not take this course for credit.

-Directed Study 0.5 unit WOMS 4402
+Directed Study WOMS 4403